 B. Trial witnesses can be taken out of sequence for the convenience of the witness, subject to objection by opposing counsel.

-C. Motions in Limine are strongly discouraged.
+C. Motions in Limine must be filed at least 7 days before trial absent a showing of extraordinary circumstances.
+Responses are due 3 days after the motion in limine is filed.
+Copies should be e-mailed to the Court (please call chambers for the appropriate e-mail address).
+Such motions are strongly discouraged.
 They may only be filed after discussion in good faith among counsel, and after counsel certify they have met and exhausted efforts to resolve the issue(s).
-The court also seeks to avoid unfair gamesmanship, extra cost, or delay caused by eleventh-hour Motions in Limine; ordinarily the court will deny any such Motion not presented until the day of trial.
+The Court also seeks to avoid unfair gamesmanship, extra cost, or delay caused by eleventh-hour Motions in Limine.

 D. Trial briefs are not required.
 Counsel may submit short memoranda addressing novel legal issues, or highlighting specific statutes or appellate decisions deemed central to deciding the case.